-AFFORDABLE HOMEOWNERSHIP UNIT - An Affordable Housing unit required to be sold to an Eligible Household.
+Affordable Homeownership Unit - An Affordable Housing unit required to be sold to an Eligible Household.

-AFFORDABLE HOUSING - Housing that is affordable to and occupied by Eligible Households.
+Affordable Housing - Housing that is affordable to and occupied by Eligible Households.

-AFFORDABLE HOUSING RESTRICTION - A deed restriction of Affordable Housing meeting the statutory requirements in M.G.L.
+Affordable Housing Restriction - A deed restriction of Affordable Housing meeting the statutory requirements in M.G.L.
 Chapter 184, Section 31, and the requirements of Section E.(5) of this Bylaw.

-AFFORDABLE RENTAL UNIT - An Affordable Housing unit required to be rented to an Eligible Household.
+Affordable Rental Unit - An Affordable Housing unit required to be rented to an Eligible Household.

-APPLICANT - The individual or entity that submits a Project application for Plan Approval.
+Applicant - The individual or entity that submits a Project application for Plan Approval.

-AS-OF-RIGHT - A use allowed under Section D. without recourse to a special permit, variance, zoning amendment, or other form of zoning relief.
-A Project that requires Plan Approval pursuant to Sections I through M shall be considered an As-of-Right Project, subject to review and approval by DHCD of any Municipal 40R regulations, guidelines, application forms, or other requirements applicable to review of Projects by the PAA under the 40R Zoning and 760 CMR 59.00.
+As-of-right - A use allowed under Section D. without recourse to a special permit, variance, zoning amendment, or other form of zoning relief.
+A Project that requires Plan Approval by the PAA pursuant to Sections H through L shall be considered an as-of-right Project, subject to review and approval by DHCD of any Municipal 40R regulations, guidelines, application forms, or other requirements applicable to review of Projects by the Plan Approval Authority under the 40R Zoning and 760 CMR 59.00.

-DEPARTMENT OR DHCD - The Massachusetts Department of Housing and Community Development, or any successor agency.
+Department or DHCD - The Massachusetts Department of Housing and Community Development, or any successor agency.

-DESIGN STANDARDS - Provisions of Section M made applicable to Projects within the NL-SGOD that are subject to the Plan Approval process of the PAA.
+Design Standards - Provisions of Section H made applicable to Projects within the SGOD that are subject to the Plan Approval process of the PAA.

-ELIGIBLE HOUSEHOLD - An individual or household whose annual income is less than or equal to 80 percent of the area-wide median income as determined by the United States Department of Housing and Urban Development (HUD), adjusted for household size, with income computed using HUD's rules for attribution of income to assets.
+Eligible Household - An individual or household whose annual income is less than or equal to 80 percent of the area-wide median income as determined by the United States Department of Housing and Urban Development (HUD), adjusted for household size, with income computed using HUD's rules for attribution of income to assets.

-FARMERS MARKET - A public market for the primary purpose of connecting and mutually benefiting mainly Massachusetts farmers, artisans, communities, and shoppers while promoting and selling locally grown, raised and/or crafted goods.
+Farmers Market - A public market for the primary purpose of connecting and mutually benefiting mainly Massachusetts farmers, artisans, communities, and shoppers while promoting and selling locally grown, raised and/or crafted goods.

-GOVERNING LAWS - M.G.L.
+Governing Laws - M.G.L.
 Chapter 40R and 760 CMR 59.00.

-MIXED-USE DEVELOPMENT PROJECT - A Project containing a mix of residential uses and non-residential uses, as allowed in Section D.(2), and subject to all applicable provisions of this Section 220-8.9.
+Mixed-Use Development Project - A Project containing a mix of residential uses and non-residential uses, as allowed in Section D.(2), and subject to all applicable provisions of this Section 220-8.9.

-MOBILE MARKET - Outfitted buses, trucks, vans, carts, or any other vehicle with space to display and sell produce and/or prepared food.
+Mobile Market - Outfitted buses, trucks, vans, carts, or any other vehicle with space to display and sell produce and/or prepared food.

-MONITORING AGENT OR ADMINISTERING AGENT - The local housing authority or other qualified housing entity designated by the Select Board, pursuant to Section E.(2), to review and implement the Affordability requirements affecting Projects under Section E.
+Monitoring Agent or Administering Agent - The local housing authority or other qualified housing entity designated by the Select Board, pursuant to Section E.(2), to review and implement the Affordability requirements affecting Projects under Section E.

-NL-SGOD - The North Lancaster Smart Growth Overlay District established according to this Section 220-8.9.
+NLSGOD - The North Lancaster Smart Growth Overlay District established according to this Section 220-8.9.